Ecommerce Use Case: How Machine Learning Can Increase Profits

 This next chart shows the same customer and the predicted product rate if shown similar items:

 |Users id||Products id||Products rate (in fact)||Products rate (predicted)|

 You can clearly see how close the actual and predicted rates are, and they are based upon predictor models that have been proven.
-What this data science machine learning tells the business owner is that he should be showing individual customers similar products, which customer might not even heard about but which will suit him the most.
-And this is the value of using data science in retail – informing the retailer of the potential for customers to click-through to other products, when presented with them.
+What this data science machine learning tells the business owner is that he should be showing individual customers similar products, which customers might not even hear about but which will suit him the most.
+And this is the value of using data science in retail – informing the retailer of the potential for customers to click-through to other products when presented with them.
 And because the data puts customers into groups, those groups of customers, with similar behavior and interests, can be shown the same similar products.

 Predictions of Product Presentations/Ratings Based Upon Customer Groups

 Now that the retailer knows he will be presenting similar products to his customers, the next data science challenge is to determine the products to present.
-Again, machine learning takes over based upon customer groups and past product rates of those groups, and then generates a listing of the similar products to which customers should be exposed.
+Again, machine learning takes over based upon customer groups and past product rates of those groups and then generates a listing of the similar products to which customers should be exposed.

 The following chart is an example of what this data report will show, based upon six additional products that should be shown to each customer, along with predicted ratings.

 |Users id||Product id||Rating||Product id||Rating||Product id||Rating||Product id||Rating||Product id||Rating||Product id||Rating|